Wagga Wagga Airport: History

-Establishment and World War II
+Establishment

 During 1939, the Royal Australian Air Force (RAAF) were looking to establish an inland training base.
-Pursuing this, Group Captain A. H. "Harry" Cobby (top scoring World War I ace) contacted Wagga resident Hughie Condon and asked him to suggest possible sites suitable for the establishment of an RAAF station.
+Pursuing this, Group Captain Harry Cobby (top scoring World War I ace) contacted Wagga resident Hughie Condon and asked him to suggest possible sites suitable for the establishment of an RAAF station.
 Condon was well suited to the task, being regional Examiner of Airmen with the Department of Defence.
 He recommended a site at the village of Forest Hill, this being situated about five nautical miles east of Wagga.
 The site was situated above the Murrumbidgee flood plain and was of suitable dimension.
 It was already serviced by rail, offered frontage to the Sturt Highway, and was sufficiently distant from the town of Wagga Wagga.
 Cobby flew to inspect the site, arriving in an RAAF Avro Anson.
 He agreed with Condon's assessment and the go-ahead was soon given.
 The identified land was resumed from the Brunskill and Lyons families in the first half of 1939 and before long, a Fearnes bus was shuttling workers to the site.

 It is of note that this was planned as a permanent base and preceded the Empire Air Training Scheme.
-At this time the Wagga Wagga Council (not yet a city) operated a civilian aerodrome.
+At this time the Wagga Wagga Council operated a civilian aerodrome.
 This was located on Hammond Avenue, East Wagga Wagga.
 Many other councils had hoped to host the new base.
 The Mayor of Junee, H.G.
-Weaver, claimed that Junee was a better choice, claiming it was less susceptible to fog, had flatter surrounding terrain and could offer railway workshops (the roundhouse) for aircraft repair.
-The mayor of Narromine was unhappy that his suggested site was not even inspected.
+Weaver, claimed that Junee was a better choice, claiming it was less susceptible to fog, had flatter surrounding terrain and could offer railway workshops for aircraft repair.

 The building layout was carefully designed so as to enable the aircraft landing area to have potential for 'all over' operations.
 Aircraft could potentially touch down anywhere, in any direction, according to the pilots' operational needs.

 RAAF Forest Hill became operational on 29 July 1940 and initially was home to 2SFTS.
 Service Flying Training Schools conducted advanced training of graduates of the Elementary Flying Training Schools.

 At the close of World War II, civilian flying recommenced.
 A decision was made to accommodate civilian flying operations at Forest Hill.
 A Bellman hangar was allocated for civilian use and Mobil/Vacuum installed an aircraft refuelling facility.
 At this time the council aerodrome on Hammond Avenue fell into disuse.